pansap99/gitGuide/README.md

 git clone <url>
 ```

-If the github repo is public everyone can clone the repisitory to you machine.
-If its was private you wouldn't be able to even see it.
-However, you can push you changes wihtout "permission".
+If the github repo is public everyone can clone the repository to their machines.
+If it's private you wouldn't be able to even see it.

 Note that ```git clone``` works for every hosted repository.
 You can use another hosting service (e.g GitLab, BitBucket).